Time averages for kinetic Fokker-Planck equations: Introduction

 Now, let us turn our attention to the subexponential case $0<\alpha<1$. \begin{theorem} Let $\alpha \in (0,1)$ Then, for all $L>0$ and $\tau>0$, for all $\sigma >0$, there is a constant $K>0$ such that all solutions to~\eqref{eq2} decay according to

 \end{theorem} Further details will be given in Section~\ref{Sec5}.
-The constants $\lambda$, $C$ in Corollary~\ref{cor1} and $K$ in Theorem~\ref{thm2} depend on $L>0$ and $\tau>0$ and their values is discussed~later.
+The constants $\lambda$, $C$ in Corollary~\ref{cor1} and $K$ in Theorem~\ref{thm2} depend on $L>0$ and $\tau>0$ and their values are discussed~later.
 The rate of Theorem~\ref{thm2} is the same as in the spatially-homogeneous case of~\cite[Proposition~11]{bouin2017hypocoercivity}.
-In the spatially-inhomogenous case, rates are known, see \cite{MR4265692,bouin2019fractional}.
+In the spatially-inhomogenous case, rates are known, see \cite{MR4265692,bouin2019hypocoercivity}.
 Finally, see Section~\ref{Sec5} for a discussion of the limit $\alpha\to1^-.$

 Equation~\eqref{eq2} is used in physics to describe the distribution function of a system of particles interacting randomly with some background, see for instance~\cite{balian2007microphysics}.
-The \emph{kinetic Fokker-Planck equation} is the PDE version of Langevin dynamics
+The \emph{kinetic Fokker-Planck equation} is the Kolmogorov forward equation of Langevin dynamics

 where $W_t$ is a standard Brownian motion.
 See~\cite[Introduction]{bernard2020hypocoercivity} for further details on connections with probability theory.
 The kinetic Fokker-Planck equation~\eqref{eq1} is a simple kinetic equation which has a long history in mathematics that we will not retrace in details here.
 Mathematical results go back at least to~\cite{kolmogoroff1934zufallige} and are at the basis of the theory of L.~H\"ormander (see, \emph{e.g.},~\cite{hormander1967hypoelliptic}), at least in the case $\alpha=2.$ For the derivation of the kinetic-Fokker-Planck equation from underlying stochastic ODEs, particularly in the context of astrophysics, we can refer to \cite[eq.~(328)]{RevModPhys.15.1}.
 Modern hypoellipticity theory emerged from~\cite{MR2034753,MR1787105} and was built up in a fully developed theory in~\cite{villani2009hypocoercivity} with important contributions in~\cite{MR2215889,Mouhot_2006}.
+Existence theory for solutions to the Vlasov-Fokker-Planck equation was discussed also in \cite[Appendix A]{degond1986global}.